The Back Seat of My Car

 "The Back Seat of My Car" is a song written by Paul McCartney, released as the closing track of his and his wife Linda's 1971 album, Ram.
-Several months later, it was released as a single in the UK, peaking at number 39.
+Several months later, it was released as the only single from the album in the UK, peaking at number 39.
 The song modulates stylistically between a sweeping piano-and-orchestra ballad similar to McCartney's "The Long and Winding Road" and upbeat rock sections before ending in a raucous and passionate finale.

 Background

 "The Back Seat of My Car" has its origins as an unfinished concept from a holiday McCartney took with then-girlfriend Maggie McGivern in Sardinia in summer 1968.
 It was one of several compositions Paul McCartney presented to the Beatles in January 1969 during their Get Back rehearsals at Twickenham Film Studios in London.
 Played on 14 January, the song was still a work-in-progress, with the lyrics unfinished while the song's melody was well developed.

 According to McCartney, this song and other car-based songs in his late-Beatles and early solo career, such as "Two of Us" and "Helen Wheels," were inspired by the long road trips he and Linda used to take as the Beatles were breaking up.
 Most of the song is a piano-based ballad, but it is interspersed with orchestral sections and sections inspired by 50s-style rock 'n' roll.
 Allmusic critic Stewart Mason likens the main tune to those of McCartney's Beatle songs "Two of Us" and "You Never Give Me Your Money."
 Mason compares the effect of the various song sections to the medley from the Beatles Abbey Road and to some of the Beach Boys' post-Pet Sounds work.
 McCartney said of the song:

 "Back Seat of My Car" is the ultimate teenage song, and even though it was a long time since I was a teenager and had to go to a girl's dad and explain myself, it's that kind of meet-the-parents song.
 It's a good old driving song.
 [Sings] "We can make it to Mexico City."
 I've never driven to Mexico City, but it's imagination.
 And obviously "back seat" is snogging, making love.

 McCartney further stated that "That's a really teenage song, with the stereotypical parent who doesn't agree, and the two lovers are going to take on the world: 'We believe that we can't be wrong.'
 I always like the underdog."